ROHITCNF/dEVtINDER/hot_topics.md

 - Models.findOne({......}) in case of dupliccate doc which doc Mongo db return
 - Explore the Models functions from the docs

+- SchemaType options from the documentaion
+- different validations we can write with the mongoose
+- Timestamps to use schema